-Through these fellowships, the Open Society Foundations aim to provide young people at the early stage of their work with the support they need to develop great ideas that contribute to dismantling challenges in their communities and advancing the values of an open society.
+Through these fellowships, the Open Society Foundations aim to provide young people at the early stage of their work with the support they need to develop great ideas that contribute to dismantle challenges in their communities and advance the values of an open society.
 Applicants may employ, either alone or in combination, any number of strategies to achieve the goals and objectives set forth in their projects.
 These strategies include but are not limited to: grassroots organizing, public education, strategic communications, policy advocacy, and coalition building.

-- Option 1: focus on human rights and take place in underserved communities in Puerto Rico, Buffalo, or San Diego
+Applicants should be between the ages of 18 and 25.
+Their proposed projects must focus on human rights and take place in underserved communities in Puerto Rico, Buffalo, or San Diego.

 Applicants must be at the earliest stages of their careers, have and want to learn more about what it takes to be most effective as an activist.
 Applicants directly affected by, or with significant direct personal experience of, the challenges, policies, practices, and systems their projects seek to address are strongly encouraged to apply.
 Applicants with intellectual and developmental disabilities are also strongly encouraged to apply regardless of support required.
 Effective and meaningful support will be provided to ensure the candidate is successful.

 Community Youth Fellowships do not fund the following: